 After a few disappointing food stops, we decided to head to the center of town to find a local restaurant with no tourists.
 La Cocina D’Marco wasn’t fancy (at all) but they whipped up the best shrimp quesadilla we’ve ever had.
 It was incredible.

 When Nick and I were wine tasting on the deck of Hacienda La Lomita we noticed a packed parking lot in the distance.
 Not being ones to miss out on a party, we made our way over to check things out and stumbled upon the one and only La Cocina de Dona Esthela.
 Apparently FoodieHub (the worlds’ largest global network of local food experts) named it the Best Breakfast in the World.
 Yes.
 The world.

 We ate breakfast here on our last morning and it was delicious.
-We stupidly didn’t try the machaca (which is what they’re famous for) but I had a cactus burrito and Nick said the Huevos Rancheros were the best he’s ever had.
+We regret not trying the machaca (which is what they’re famous for) but I had the cactus burrito, and Nick said the Huevos Rancheros were the best he’s ever had.

-Out of the wineries that we visited, my favorite food came from Troika Food Truck at Vena Cava (read my post about it here).
-They served a variety of food and they had tacos … and truffle fries.
+Out of the wineries that we visited, my favorite food came from Troika Food Truck at Vena Cava They served a variety of food and they had tacos … and truffle fries.

 While not technically in Valle de Guadalupe, La Guerrenese is a something you should definitely check out if you like seafood.
 Located in Ensenada (30 minutes away), this street food cart was called the “best street food in the world” by Anthony Bourdain.
 Go early because they sell out just about every day.

 PUERTO NUEVO LOBSTER

 If you eat seafood, I recommend stopping in Puerto Nuevo on your way in or out of Valle de Guadalupe.
 Puerto Nuevo is a little town famous for their lobster and there are dozens of restaurant options to choose from.